vippsas/vipps-developers/getting-started.md

 * Merchant serial number
 * Credentials for logging into the test app

-You can also find your on the  [merchant portal](https://portal.vipps.no).
+You can also find your keys on [portal.vipps.no](https://portal.vipps.no).
 For a description of how to find your keys, see [API keys](./knowledge-base/api-keys.md).

 ## Start testing in the test environment